keu/docs/astro/view-logs.md

 - **Error**: Emitted when a process fails or does not complete.
 For example, these logs might indicate a missing DAG file, an issue with your scheduler's connection to the Airflow database, or an irregularity with your scheduler's heartbeat.
 - **Warn**: Emitted when Airflow detects an issue that may or may not be of concern but does not require immediate action.
 This often includes deprecation notices marked as `DeprecationWarning`.
 For example, Airflow might recommend that you upgrade your Deployment if there was a change to the Airflow database or task execution logic.
 - **Info**: Emitted frequently by Airflow to show that a standard scheduler process, such as DAG parsing, has started.
-These logs are frequent but can contain useful information.
+These logs are frequent and can contain useful information.
 If you run dynamically generated DAGs, for example, these logs will show how many DAGs were created per DAG file and how long it took the scheduler to parse each of them.

 ## View logs in the Cloud UI